Emekadavid/Data_analysis_competition/README.md

 ## Gratitude

 These analysis was done as part of the 10Alytics Hackathon 2022 that was carried out online on December 3-4, 2022.
 It was organized by 10Alytics and Mustard Insights in Nigeria.
 I give much thanks to them for giving me the opportunity to participate in the hackathon.

+During the hackathon, I was 16th from 1800 participants spread across different countries in Africa.
+So glad about it.

+I hope you enjoyed the analysis.